 Study abroad programs are offered throughout the year in Fall and Spring semesters, over the Summer, and during Winter and Spring Breaks.
 With advance planning, Entomology students should be able to study abroad in any semester, but may choose to abroad earlier or later depending on their individual academic plan.
 Many students with additional majors, certificates, or pre-health requirements may find that a summer or winter program fits well into their academic plan.
 NOTE: Entomology students who plan to fulfill their capstone requirement with Entomology 468 Studies in Field Entomology, which is only offered during the summer, should plan to be on campus that summer for in-person fieldwork.
 Some students may be able to study abroad multiple times.
 Students are encouraged to create a four-year plan within Degree Planner that incorporates a study abroad experience and share their plan with their academic advisor.

-To gain background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search, and/or meet with CALS Study Abroad Advisors.
+To gain background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search, read Returned Student Profiles for Entomology majors, and/or meet with CALS Study Abroad Advisors.

 To discuss how studying abroad fits within your career or professional goals in relation to the completion of the Entomology major, please visit the CALS Career Services webpage to schedule an appointment with a CALS Career Advisor.